Pumpville, Texas, is a ghost town located between Langtry and Dryden in Val Verde County.

 Though the community was mostly quiet in its early years, the railroad was held up twice.
 The first time was in 1897 when Black Jack Ketchum robbed the train of $6,000 just west of town.
 Ketchum was later caught and hanged in Clayton, New Mexico, in 1901.
 Two years later, in August 1889, a westbound passenger train was robbed again by three bandits that were Big Bend residents.
 When Texas Rangers tried to take the robbers into custody, one was killed, and the remaining two were tried and convicted.

 As early as 1899, James N. Morgan established a post office, probably in his home.
-Because there was already a town by the name of Samuels in Texas, the community was renamed Pumpville.
+Because there was already a town named Samuels in Texas, the community was renamed Pumpville.

-As the community grew, some of the area ranchers and their employees moved to town rather than live on their isolated ranches and a number of dwellings were built along the main street that ran parallel with the tracks.
+As the community grew, some of the area ranchers and their employees moved to town rather than live on their isolated ranches, and several dwellings were built along the main street that ran parallel with the tracks.

 At some point, the first schoolhouse was built out of railroad ties bought by the railroad employees.
 It was located on the north side of the tracks.
-Later a new school and a teacher’s house was built on the south side, which is probably the same one that continues to stand today.
-In addition to serving the students, the school also offered athletic competition and dances that were attended by students from miles around.
+Later a new school and a teacher’s house were built on the south side, which is probably the same one that continues to stand today.
+In addition to serving the students, the school also offered athletic competitions and dances attended by students from miles around.

-The Pumpville Baptist Church was founded in 1930 and a building was constructed on land donated by Earnest P. Bradford.
-A new church and parsonage was built in 1947 and dedicated in 1948.
+The Pumpville Baptist Church was founded in 1930, and a building was constructed on land donated by Earnest P. Bradford.
+A new church and parsonage were built in 1947 and dedicated in 1948.

 But, there would be one last event to make the news in 1965 when Alfredo Hernandez, the notorious “caveman bandit,” shot the postmaster, Pelham Bradford, 67, in the leg during a nighttime robbery.
 Hernandez was later wounded and captured in nearby Dryden.